What is a Cosmetic Product Safety Report & How Do I Get One? | CPSR UK Guide

 For many small brands and hobbyists, the process can seem confusing at first.
 But once you understand what a CPSR is and why it’s required, it becomes much simpler.

-This page will guide you through the basics, from what a CPSR means, who needs one, and how to get started so you can have the confidence to begin selling your cosmetics.
+This article will guide you through the basics, from what a CPSR means, who needs one, and how to get started, so you can have the confidence to begin selling your cosmetics.

-CPSR stands for Cosmetic Product Safety Report.
-It’s a legal document required under UK and EU cosmetic regulations to ensure that any product sold to the public is safe to use.
+A CPSR is a legal document required under UK and EU cosmetic regulations to ensure that any product sold to the public is safe to use.
+It is delivered simply as a ‘yes’ or ‘no’ approval.

 If you’re selling products like soap, creams, lip balms, bath bombs, or any other cosmetic item, a CPSR is essential.
 Even if you’re only selling at local markets or through platforms like Etsy, a CPSR is still legally required.